waku-org/nwaku/docs/operators/how-to/configure-domain.md

 # Configure a domain name

+> **Note:** This page describes configuring a domain name that resolves to your node's IP and is unrelated to [DNS discovery](./configure-dns-disc.md), by which a node may discover the listening addresses of other peers using DNS.

 It is possible to configure an IPv4 DNS domain name that resolves to the node's public IPv4 address.

 ```shell